IGS/FADU/README.md

                         exceeds this value, process pair as single reads instead of as a fragment.
 Setting this value to 0 will make every fragment pair be processed as two individual reads.
-Maximum
-                        value is 65535 (to allow for use of UInt16 type, and fragments typically are not that large).
-If --keep_only_proper_pairs is
+If
-                        enabled, then any fragment exceeding this
+                        --keep_only_proper_pairs is enabled, then any
-                        value will be discarded. (type: Int64,
+                        fragment exceeding this value will be
-                        default: 1000)
+                        discarded. (type: Int64, default: 1000)
   -M, --remove_multimapped
                         If enabled, remove any reads or fragments that are mapped to multiple regions of the genome,